Notice: This is only a preliminary collection of relevant material

 2% is roughly the growth rate that the richest countries of today experienced over the last decades (see here).
 We have seen that poorer countries can achieve faster growth, but we have not seen growth rates of more than 6% over a time frame as long as necessary to reach the level of the global 10% in such a short time.
 If the past is a good guide for the future, the world will very likely be highly unequal for a long time.

 Global inequality is driven by changes both of the inequality within countries and the inequality between countries.
-The below visualization shows how both of these changes determine the changing global inequality.
+This visualization shows how both of these changes determine the changing global inequality.

 – Inequality within countries followed a U-shape pattern over the course of the 20th century.